Report a swarm

 Volunteer swarm collectors and beekeepers are available to help you with your swarm.
 Click the link to download the latest list of swarm collectors in your area or click on one of the map pins closest to your location.

 Collecting swarms can be fun and even easy at times.
 It is a great way to educate the public about the value of bees, the secrets of their lifestyles and the relative harmlessness of the swarm.
 If you are an MDBA member and would like to be added to the Swarm List, please send an email to Valerie Schmidt, firstname.lastname@example.org with the following information:

 - Which cities you are willing to travel to in order to pick up swarms

 This is a volunteer activity for which MDBA asks a donation.
 If you perform professional swarm removals and charge for your services please do not sign up unless you intend to waive your fee for MDBA calls.
-If, during the course of the year, you find you have no more room for swarms please let Stacey know so that you can be removed from the list.
+If, during the course of the year, you find you have no more room for swarms please let Valerie know so that you can be removed from the list.

 MDBA volunteer Swarm Collectors must be current members of MDBA and have been members of MDBA for two (2) consecutive years.
 Volunteers need to attend an orientation meeting on Swarm Collection.

 Here are some questions you should ask when you receive a swarm call from a member of the public:

 - Thank you for calling and for saving these bees.

 - Where is the swarm located?